 2010–I write my second novel with hopes the industry will improve and I might be able to sell it more quickly.

 2011–I publish Wedlocked in June.
 It becomes an award-winning finalist in USA Book News’ “BEST BOOKS OF 2011″ as well as a Kindle bestseller.

 2012–I publish my second romantic comedy, Neurotically Yours, in April.
-Wedlocked becomes the WINNER of the Gold Readers Favorite Award, the Beach Book Festival Award AND the Indie Excellence Book Award, as well as an Award-Winning Finalist in the Next Generation Book Awards.
+It becomes a bestseller.
+Wedlocked becomes the WINNER of the GOLD Readers Favorite Award, the Beach Book Festival Award AND the Indie Excellence Book Award, as well as an Award-Winning Finalist in the Next Generation Indie Book Awards.

 2013–Neurotically Yours wins the GOLD Reader’s Favorite Award, becomes a DOUBLE winner of the Indie Excellence Book Award, and a DOUBLE award-winning finalist in the Next Generation Indie Book Awards.